Shopify/js-buy-sdk/index.md

 - allow customers to select options and quantities
 - generate a checkout URL for a single product or an entire cart

+This tool is intended for use by developers who are experienced with JavaScript.

 ## Including the Buy SDK